xtreamwayz/psr-container-messenger/README.md

 # Expressive Messenger

-_Symfony Messenger + Enqueue for Zend Expressive_
+_Message bus and queue for Zend Expressive with Symfony Messenger + Enqueue_

 [![Build Status](https://travis-ci.org/xtreamwayz/expressive-messenger.svg)](https://travis-ci.org/xtreamwayz/expressive-messenger)
 [![Packagist](https://img.shields.io/packagist/v/xtreamwayz/expressive-messenger.svg)](https://packagist.org/packages/xtreamwayz/expressive-messenger)
 [![Packagist](https://img.shields.io/packagist/vpre/xtreamwayz/expressive-messenger.svg)](https://packagist.org/packages/xtreamwayz/expressive-messenger)

-This packages brings a command bus and optional queue to your Zend Expressive project.
+This packages brings message buses to your Zend Expressive project.
 Basically it's a bundle of factories to make life easier for you.
 The real work is done by [Symfony Messenger](https://github.com/symfony/messenger) and [enqueue](https://github.com/php-enqueue/enqueue).

+It comes with pre-configured command, event and query buses for your convenience.
+Or don't use them if you want to create your own.
+Transports are used to queue your messages or send and receive them to/from 3rd parties.

 ## Installation